-A variety of local and national climate-related educational resources are offered here, for both youth and adults.
+A variety of national, state, and campus climate-related educational resources are offered here, for both youth and adults.

 The National Extension Climate Initiative serves to link climate change-related education and research across Extension program areas and associations.
 This effort is open to all; join the 150+ professionals throughout the United States and Territories, each with a unique set of skills, abilities, and knowledge.

 The 4-H Weather and Climate Youth Learning Lab is a hands-on learning experience for elementary school students (approximately grades

 3-5).
 The goal of this project is to study the world of weather and climate, and specifically

 how they are influenced by natural processes and human activities.
 While the materials

 in this lab are written for the four states of Colorado, Montana, South Dakota and

 Wyoming, it can be applied in any state or region.
 After completing the hands-on experiments

 and activities, participants will have a better understanding of natural forces and

 Climate Smart Montana is a non-partisan, non-profit network with the goal of sharing information and resources to better coordinate community-based climate solutions and resiliency efforts in Montana.